corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - Receiving a session init event starts an initiated flow and sends a session ack ✅
 - Receiving a session init event for a flow that does not exist within the sandbox sends a session error event
 - Receiving a session error event resumes the flow with an error ✅
+- Open multiple sessions, receiving ack for only one session does not resume or set output events ✅

 ## Sending
 - Calling 'send' on initiated sessions sends a session data event and schedules a wakeup event ✅